 But if they see no notice during registration, a potential registrant may not be aware of possible conflicts with trademark holders.
 Instead, they may learn of conflicts and problems only after making investments in the new domain name.
 That often leads to additional expense for legal proceedings and re-branding, after which the registrant is left wondering why they weren’t informed of potential conflicts at the point of registration.

-If TM claim notices are providing value to registrants and TM holders alike, it makes no sense to terminate notification services after an arbitrary period of 60 or 90 days.
+If TM claim notices are providing value to registrants and TM holders alike, it makes no sense to discontinue notification services after an arbitrary period of 60 or 90 days.
 In fact, the absence of a TM notice on day 91 is likely to generate “false negatives,” where registrants assume that the lack of TM notice means their desired domain is free and clear of potential TM conflicts or restrictions on use.

 Finally, it’s essential to remember that TM claim notices create no new rights for TM holders, as some have asserted.
 Rather, these notices help ICANN fulfill its obligation to inform registrants when their selection or use of a domain name might infringe the existing legal rights of others.

-The BC restates our request that TM claim notices continue indefinitely, or at least until they can be evaluated as part of the independent review of new gTLDs requested by the GAC, to begin one year after the 75th new gTLD is launched.
+The BC restates our request that TM claim notices be required indefinitely, or at least until they can be evaluated as part of the independent review of new gTLDs requested by the GAC, to begin one year after the 75th new gTLD is launched.

 Strawman Solution #3: